New Brighton, New Zealand: Christchurch earthquakes aftermath

 Due in part to the ground on which it was built, the consequences for New Brighton of the 2011 earthquake did not only relate to building damage.

 In December 2012, residents held a protest against the perceived slow progress of rebuilding in the area following the region's damaging earthquakes, in which 80 people bared their bottoms.
-Christchurch Mayor Bob Parker said he wasn't offended, but the residents were "wrong".
-These feelings of neglect by the Christchurch City Council would continue to persist.
-The People's Independent Republic of New Brighton was formed by Paul Zaaman, a New Brighton businesses and landowners association spokesperson, in order to protest a perceived lack of investment by the Christchurch City Council into New Brighton.

 New Brighton was named to be the host of the finish of the annual Coast to Coast multisport race in February 2015.
 The previous finishing point of the race was in Sumner.

 Redevelopment of the town centre after the earthquakes based on the New Brighton Centre Master Plan has commenced with He Puna Taimoana hot pools opening, alongside beachside playground, Marine Parade and streetscape enhancements.

 Location

 The suburb is divided into three sections spread along the southern coast of Pegasus Bay: North New Brighton; New Brighton; and South New Brighton, which lies at the northern end of a narrow peninsula between the bay and the Avon Heathcote Estuary.
 A 300 m pier was built here in the 1990s, and opened on 1 November 1997.

 New Brighton was originally a distinct coastal village, separated from the then outer suburbs of Christchurch by the swampy areas adjoining the Avon River.
 However, urban expansion, land reclamation and drainage have led to New Brighton being connected to Christchurch city.